 Depersonalization: Three Reasons You're NOT Going Crazy

-2. DP IS OFTEN INTERPRETED AS SOMETHING IT'S NOT
+2. DPDR IS OFTEN INTERPRETED AS SOMETHING IT'S NOT

 Depersonalization is designed to help you through trauma.
-It’s the reason you hear stories of people escaping car crashes, burning buildings and natural disasters without being able to remember how they did it.
+It’s the reason you hear stories of people escaping car crashes, burning buildings and natural disasters without being totally incapacitated by fear.

 Your brain turns off the paralyzing fear response and allows you to calmly get out of the situation!